jalvesaq/Nvim-R/R/tmux_split.md

 You do not need to copy code from Vim to R because you can use the plugin's shortcuts to send the code.
-For pasting the output of R commands into Vim's buffer, you can use the command :|Rinsert|.
+For pasting the output of R commands into Vim's buffer, you can use the command `:Rinsert`.
 If you want to copy text from an application running inside the Tmux to another application also running in Tmux, as explained in the previous subsection, you can enter Tmux copy/scroll mode, select the text, copy it, switch to the other application pane and,